tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 ---
 title: "Towards Interactive Datascience in Haskell:<br/>Harnessing the Power of Jupyterlab"
-shortTitle: "Harnessing the Power of Jupyterlab"
+shortTitle: "Harnessing the Power of Haskell and Jupyterlab"
 author: Matthias Meschede
 ---